rednafi/rednafi.com/content/python/contextmanager.md

 TypeError: unsupported operand type(s) for //: 'str' and 'int'
 ```

 You can see that the `errhandler` decorator is doing the heavylifting for you.
-Pretty
+Pretty neat,
-neat, huh?
+huh?

-The following one is a more sophisticated example of using context manager to decouple
+The following one is a more sophisticated example of using context manager to decouple your
-your error handling monstrosity from the main logic.
-It also hides the elaborate logging
+error handling monstrosity from the main logic.
+It also hides the elaborate logging logic
-logics from the main method.
+from the main method.

 ```python
 import logging